curl/everything-curl/internals/handler.md

 # Protocol handler

 libcurl is a multi-protocol transfer library.
-The core of the code is a set of generic functions that are used for transfers in general and will mostly work the same for all protocols.
+The core of the code is a set of generic functions that are used for transfers in general and mostly works the same for all protocols.
 The main state machine described above for example is there and works for all protocols - even though some protocols may not make use of all states for all transfers.

 However, each different protocol libcurl speaks also has its unique